 Evening at leisure.

 Day 6 -

 Our final visit takes us to the nearby Massena Museum, which is surrounded by stately gardens and sits next to the famous Hotel Negresco.
 The eclectic collection includes personal memorabilia from the Napoleonic era, such as Josephine’s cape and tiara and Napoleon’s death mask.
-We then transfer to the airport for our return flight.
+We return to the airport for our onward travel arrangements.

 Tour dates & prices